ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

        | 'forinner'  { ';' | ',' | tyVar } tyVar '.'
        | 'fornested' { ';' | ',' | tyVar } tyVar '.'

+Every local quantifier is utilized by the Haskell renamer, so no changes are required for the Core Language.

 Examples
 --------